-False Claims: A person commits an offense if he/she makes or causes to be made:
+False Claims: South Dakota does not have a state-enacted false claims act.
+However, a person commits an offense if he/she makes or causes to be made:

-- A claim, knowing the claim to be false, in whole or in part, by commission or omission; - A statement or representation for use in obtaining or seeking to obtain authorization to provide a good or a service, knowing the statement or representation to be false, in whole or in part, by commission or omission; - A statement or representation for use by another in obtaining a good or a service under the program, knowing the statement or representation to be false, in whole or in part, by commission or omission; or - A statement or representation for use in qualifying as a provider of a good or a service under the program, knowing the statement or representation to be false, in whole or in part, by commission or omission.
+- A claim, knowing the claim to be false, in whole or in part, by commission or omission; - A statement or representation for use in obtaining or seeking to obtain authorization to provide a good or a service, knowing the statement or representation to be false, in whole or in part, by commission or omission; - A statement or representation for use by another in obtaining a good or a service under the program, knowing the statement or representation to be false, in whole or in part, by commission or omission: or - A statement or representation for use in qualifying as a provider of a good or a service under the program, knowing the statement or representation to be false, in whole or in part, by commission or omission.